 - Traeger Chicken Rub

-Tie the legs together on your chicken with baker's twine.
-Place your chicken onto the grill, breast side up.
+- Tie the legs together on your chicken with baker's twine.
+Rub the chicken with oil, and coat generously with the chicken rub.
+Place your chicken on the grill, breast side up.

 - Grill for 70 minutes.
 DO NOT OPEN THE GRILL for 70 minutes.
 (If you have a thermometer, place it right away so you can monitor internal temp for doneness!
 If it reaches 165° before the 70 minutes, open the grill.)

 - Check the internal temperature of the chicken, to ensure it is at least 165°.
 If it is not yet VERY close to 165°, leave it on the grill a little while longer.

 - Carefully remove the chicken from the grill and let rest for 15 minutes.
 Cut and serve!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.